XueYifan1995/Real-time-NMPC-for-USVs-CasADi/README.md

 Copyright © 2020 by Yifan Xue
 All rights reserved.

+If you use the code in this project, please cite the following paper.
+Xue, Yifan, et al. "Real-time nonlinear model predictive control of unmanned surface vehicles for trajectory tracking and collision avoidance."
+2021 7th International Conference on Mechatronics and Robotics Engineering (ICMRE).
+IEEE, 2021.
 The paper can be downloaded from https://ieeexplore.ieee.org/document/9384818

 Download CasADi from: https://web.casadi.org/get/